hokb/ILNumerics.Examples/Readme.md

 ## Intro

-**ILNumerics** is a high-performance numerical library for .NET, focused on technical computing, visualization, and array-based development.
+**ILNumerics** is a high-performance numerical / C# math library for .NET, focused on technical computing, visualization, and array-based algorithm development.

 This repository is intended to: